Computing Equilibria in Games with Stochastic Action Sets: Computing Equilibria in GSAS

 \end{restatable} Combining~\cref{thm:regretSIMWU} with~\cref{prop:hoeffdingconvergence} ensures that a sampled SI-regret sequence when using SI-MWU in a general-sum GSAS has sublinear regret with high probability.
-Moreover, we also have that in 2p0s-GSAS, the empirical strategy distribution produced by Algorithm \ref{alg:si_mwu} is the marginal distribution of an $\epsilon$-NE with high probability.
+Moreover, by~\cref{prop:SINash} we also have that in 2p0s-GSAS, the empirical strategy distribution produced by Algorithm \ref{alg:si_mwu} is the marginal distribution (in the sense of Definition~\ref{def:marginal}) of an $\epsilon$-NE with high probability.

-\begin{remark} We note that SI-MWU needs to solve a linear system at each iteration (Line 6).
-While this can be computationally expensive in the worst-case, but in practice we observe reasonably fast per-iteration computations.
-For instance, in~\cref{sec:experiments} we compare the wallclock runtimes (rather than iteration count) of SI-MWU to LP solvers, showing that SI-MWU remains scalable in large games. \end{remark}
+\begin{remark} SI-MWU needs to solve a linear system at each iteration (Line 6), which could be potentially expensive and thus is not a stand-in replacement of standard MWU for game-solving.
+In our experiments, however, we observe fast per-iteration computations: in a runtime experiment on a $\vert A \vert=1500$ GSAS (Fig.~\ref{fig:runtime_experiment}), solving the linear system at each iteration took only $26$ms on average.